Gladstone Regional Council area

 |Gladstone Regional Council area||2016||2011||Change|

-In 2016, there were 517 resident workers who caught public transport to work (train, bus, tram or ferry) in Gladstone Regional Council area, compared with 1,940 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 517 resident workers in Construction who caught public transport to work (train, bus, tram or ferry) in Gladstone Regional Council area, compared with 1,973 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers (Construction) of Gladstone Regional Council area and Queensland were:
+The major differences between the method of travel to work of the Construction resident workers in Gladstone Regional Council area and the Queensland workforce were:

-- A larger percentage of resident workers (Construction) travelled to work by Bus (15.9% compared to 1.6%)
+- A smaller percentage of resident workers who travelled by car, as driver (59.4% compared to 74.1%)

-- A smaller percentage of resident workers (Construction) travelled to work by Truck (1.8% compared to 3.9%)
+- A smaller percentage of resident workers who travelled by truck (1.8% compared to 3.9%)

-The largest changes in the method of travel of work of the resident workers (Construction) in Gladstone Regional Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Construction resident workers in Gladstone Regional Council area between 2011 and 2016 were: